Voltamp Transformers Ltd Directors Report.

 Further, according to the Rules, the shares in respect of which dividend has not been paid or claimed by the shareholders for seven consecutive years or more shall also be transferred to the demat account created by the IEPF authority.
 Accordingly, the company has transferred the unclaimed and unpaid dividends.
 Further, the corresponding shares will be transfered as per the requirements of the IEPF rules.

 DISCLOSURE OF PARTICULARS REGARDING CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, AND FOREIGN EXCHANGE EARNINGS AND OUTGO:

 The disclosure of particulars relating to conservation of energy and technology absorption and foreign exchange earnings and outgo as required by Section 134 of the Companies Act, 2013 read with the Companies (Accounts) Rules, 2014 is given in Annexure - I.

-The industrial relations during the year under review have remained cordial and satisfactory.
+The industrial relations during the year under review have remained cordial and satisfactory barring contract labour of Savli factory staying away from works for about 4-6 weeks.
 The Board thanks all the Employees for their valuable contribution to the working of the Company.

-In line with requirement of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015,Report on Corporate Governance is given in Annexure III along with certificate from M/s.
+In compliance with Regulation 34 of the Listing Regulations, a separate report on Corporate Governance is given in Annexure III along with certificate from M/s.
 Chandulal M. Shah & Co., Chartered Accountants confirming compliance with the requirement of Corporate Governance.

 MANAGEMENT DISCUSSION AND ANALYSIS: